kuko64/BPM/README.md

 # Beats - Play your Music
-Just another Rhythm Game implemented in Unity.
-Basic key detection to hit Notes as they fall down.
+A simple Rhythm Game implemented in Unity.
+The goal is to hit Notes as they fall down.
 You can import your own MP3 Files to create new Songs and play them.
 See description below for further information.

 ![Game Screenshot](https://github.com/kuko64/BPM/blob/main/BPM-collage.png?raw=true)